specstoryai/badges/API_README.md

 - 📊 Analyzes public GitHub repositories
 - 🔍 Counts specific pattern occurrences in markdown files
 - 📈 Daily statistics with averages, medians, and trends
+- 📅 Commit activity tracking for any repository
+- 🔄 Works with or without `.specstory/history` directory
 - 💾 Redis caching for blazing-fast repeated analyses
 - 🔑 Content-addressable cache using Git blob SHAs
 - 📝 Comprehensive logging with environment-aware configuration